valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

   Since the `openzaak` modules has been deprecated, the `OpenZaakPlugin` has been moved to the new `openzaak-plugin-authentication` module.
   The packages are still the same to keep it backwards-compatible without configuration migrations.

+* **Automatically set 'Uiterlijke einddatum afdoening' in Zaken-api**

+  The field 'Uiterlijke einddatum afdoening' is now set automatically in the Zaken-api when creating a case in Valtimo.

 * **Internal statuses are now available to cases**

   Cases can be filtered on statuses set to the case via the process.
 More information on this can be found [here](/using-valtimo/case/internal-case-status.md)